 The researcher had an introductory letter from the University and presented it to the area authority to obtain permission for study.
-This will give directive to the local administrators at grass root level for acceptance.
+This gave directives to the local administrators at grass root level for acceptance.
 After acceptance by the authorities the major task of collecting data begun immediately.